bgwarcompany/bgwarcompany/docs/source/riders_surcoat.rst

    :figclass: align-center
    :align: center
    :scale: 60 %
+   Diagram of the (right) star panel of the rider's surcoat

 1. Cut a right side panel in gold linen for the front and one for the back (two panels, both right side).
 2. Serge or zigzag the edges